 Maasai Mara National Reserve

-This is a special place for fans of the film.
-It’s where the iconic scene from the movie poster was shot.
-You’ll find it on the Kenya-Tanzania border.
-Luckily for you, the film’s popularity has driven tourism to the area.
-Consequently, there’s no shortage of things to experience that recreate the romantic feeling of the film.
+Maasai Mara National park is where the iconic image from the movie poster was shot.
+You’ll find it on the Kenya-Tanzania border, where the film’s popularity has driven tourism to the area.

 The Ngong Hills

-As mentioned earlier, the residence of the real Karen Blixen was at the foot of these hills.
-Their peaks are located along the Great Rift Valley, a continuous geographic trench that runs approximately 3,700 miles from Mozambique to South Eastern Africa.
 The name “Ngong” is an Anglicization of a Maasai phrase meaning “rhinoceros spring.”
 This area was a major farming region during the colonial period, as Blixen’s history will attest.

 Visitors can take guided tours and are awarded with a bird’s eye view of the surrounding area – not unlike the view Karen Blixen had when she flew over the region in Denys Finch Hatton’s plane.